-Once situated in prime position on the ancient caravan trade routes, A’Dhahira is traditionally the bridge between Oman’s stunning mountain ranges and neighbouring countries.
-Archaeology and history play a major role in this region, which extends all the way from the Al Hajar mountains to the Empty Quarter (Rub Al Khali).
+Once situated in prime position on the ancient trade routes, A’Dhahirah in Oman’s west is traditionally the bridge between Oman’s stunning mountain ranges and the neighbouring UAE and Saudi Arabia.
+Archaeology and history play a major role in this region, which extends all the way from the Al Hajar Mountains to the Empty Quarter known as Rub Al Khali.

 PLACES TO SEE

-Ibri Fort was built over 400 years ago and opened for public viewing in 1995 after renovations.
+Ibri Fort was built over 400 years ago and opened for public viewing in 1995 after extensive renovations.
 It is home to one of the oldest mosques still in use in the country and visitors can take in stunning views across the area from the building’s battlements.
-One of the fort’s more unique features is the fact that is has many gates which were each built for a different purpose.
+One of the fort’s more unique features are the many gates which were each built for a different purpose.

-A must-see attraction in the A’Dhahira region, the Al Ayn & Bat Beehive Tombs are not only recognised as a UNESCO World Heritage site, but also boast the title of the most complete collection of necropolises and settlements in the world, dating back to the 3rd Millennium BC.
+A must-see attraction in the A'Dhahirah region, the Al Ayn and Bat Beehive Tombs are not only recognised as a UNESCO World Heritage site, but also boast the title of the most complete collection of necropolises and settlements in the world, dating back to the 3rd Millennium BC.